CodeigniterOnFire/Boosted/README.md

  /application/node/CONTROLLER/jsfile.js

-The node std output  will be passed as  the first argument to the node_jsfile method on the CONTROLLER:
+The node std output  will be passed as the first argument to the node_jsfile method in the CONTROLLER: